stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 **Note** you should however be ware of some of the langauage/ nomenclature used in documentation/UI.
 This may refer to *on-premises* which in our case would mean *Azure*; a *local site* or *network* or *instance* would refer to *Azure*; and a *Physical Machine/ Server* in the UI would be an *Azure VM*.

-Those are just a few examples; in essence you can think of really of Azure as a remote datacenter of yours, a colocation facility, another site on your WAN/ MPLS for example.
+Those are just a few examples; in essence you can think of Azure as a remote datacenter of yours, a colocation facility, another site on your WAN/ MPLS for example.

 ----
 ## Deployment Workflow

+**Install | Configure | Oprerate**

 This guide will walk you through deploying a sandboxed infrastructure - the general flow will be as follows:

-* **Part 1 - Deploy your Azure IaaS VM Host**: In this step, you'll create a VM in Azure using an Azure Resource Manager template.
-This VM will run Windows Server 2019 Datacenter, with the full desktop experience.
-PowerShell DSC will automatically configure this VM with the appropriate roles and features, download the necessary binaries, and configure 2 Azure Stack HCI 21H2 nodes, ready for clustering.

-* **Part 2 - Configure your Azure Stack HCI 21H2 Cluster**: In this step, you'll use Windows Admin Center to deploy an Azure Stack HCI 21H2 cluster - along with a Cloud Witness, a Cluster Shared Volume, and finally, you'll register this cluster with Azure.

-* **Part 3 - Integrate Azure Stack HCI 21H2 with Azure**: In this step, you'll use Windows Admin Center to register your Azure Stack HCI Cluster with Azure and explore what appears in the portal.
+* **Prerequisites**

+* **Part 1 - Deploy Acronis Agent**: In this step, you'll deploy the Acronis Agent; this can be carried out directly from the Azure Portal via a VM extension, or it can be downloaded directly on the VM to be protected by downloading an install file via a browser form the Acronis portal.

+* **Part 2 - Configure Acronis Agent**: In this step, you'll configure the protection of the VMs; this will include creating a recovery plan as well as implementing connectivity between the Azure abnd Acronis platforms.

-* **Part 4 - Explore the management and operation of your Azure Stack HCI 21H2 environment**: With your deployment completed, you're now ready to explore many of the management and operational aspects within the Windows Admin Center.
+* **Part 3 - Explore the management and operation of your Acronis DR solution**: With your deployment completed, you're now ready to explore many of the management and operational aspects within the Acronis portal.

 ---